Taree Surrounds

 Table Chart PROFILE FAQ

-Taree Surrounds has a typical household mix, with a fairly typical median household size
+Taree Surrounds has a typical household mix, with a lower-than-average median household size

-Family households constitute 71.6% of all households, including 20.8% couples with children, 40.0% couples without children, and 9.9% single parent families.
-Non-family households account for the remaining 28.4%, with lone person households at 26.0% and group households comprising 2.5%.
-The median household size is 2.3 people, which aligns with the average in the Rest of NSW.
+Family households account for 71.6% of all households, including 20.8% that are couples with children, 40.0% that are couples without children, and 9.9% that are single parent families.
+Non-family households make up the remaining 28.4%, with lone person households at 26.0% and group households comprising 2.5% of the total.
+The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households